Skip to content ↓

-16-19 Bursary
+• 16-19 Bursary

-The school is provided with funds by the EFA (Education Funding Agency) specifically for the provision of bursaries to 16 – 19 year olds continuing their education at the school.
+The school is provided with funds by the EFA (Education Funding Agency) specifically for the provision of bursaries to 16 – 19 year-olds continuing their education at the school.

-Bursaries will be made available to help young people overcome financial barriers to their participation in education at the school.
+Bursaries will be made available to help young people overcome financial barriers to their participation in education at school.

-Eligibility for Bursary Awards in 2022-23
+Eligibility for Bursary Awards in 2025-2026

 To be eligible to receive a bursary, the young person must be aged under 19 on 31st August in the academic year in which they start their programme of study.
-Where a young person turns 19 during their programme of study, they can continue to be supported to the end of the academic year in which they turn 19, or to end of the programme of study, whichever is the sooner.
+Where a young person turns 19 during their programme of study, they can continue to be supported to the end of the academic year in which they turn 19, or to the end of the programme of study, whichever is the sooner.

 The following groups of young people are eligible to apply for bursaries: